 Introduction

 Welcome back!
-Today, we are diving into Jetpack Compose and tackling an interesting challenge – creating a sticky footer for your LazyColumn
+Today, we are diving into Jetpack Compose and tackling an interesting challenge – creating a sticky footer for your LazyColumn.

 Watch the Video Tutorial